rnbguy/esplr/README.md

 > Are ERC-721 NFTs fully supported?

 Work in progress.
 They will be shown in UI in one of the next updates.

+> Do you support local or remote Sourcify integration?

+Both!
+Check out instructions below to set up your own Sourcify instance.

 > Which frontend libraries are used?